UWAMEGFisheries/Stereo-or-mono-video-annotation-workflows/x_1_RWorkflow.md

 The six sequential example R scripts are provided.
 These are designed to be run sequentially:

+<a href="https://github.com/TimLanglois/Stereo-or-mono-video-annotation-workflows/blob/master/x_ExampleR_0_HabitatAnnotation_Format.and.write.data_160919.R">0.
+Format habitat annotation data from BRUV </a>
+0. Format habitat annotation data from BRUV a href="https://github.com/TimLanglois/HabitatAnnotation">- see seperate Habitat Annotation repository for details</a>

 <a href="https://github.com/TimLanglois/Stereo-or-mono-video-annotation-workflows/blob/master/x_ExampleR_1_Format%20and%20Check.data_160925.R">1. format and check species names and min and max lengths against a master list.</a>

 <a href="https://github.com/TimLanglois/Stereo-or-mono-video-annotation-workflows/blob/master/x_ExampleR_2_CalcBiomass%20and%20Tidy%20data%20for%20analysis_160925.R">2. calculate biomass from length-weight relationship and tidy data for analysis.</a>

+<a href="https://github.com/TimLanglois/Stereo-or-mono-video-annotation-workflows/blob/master/x_ExampleR_3_CombineDataProducts%2BHabitat.and.summarise_160824.R">3.
+Combine data products for modeling and plotting.</a>

+<a href="https://github.com/TimLanglois/Stereo-or-mono-video-annotation-workflows/blob/master/x_ExampleR_4_Format.for.PRIMER.R">4.
+Format data for PRIMER.</a>

+<a href="https://github.com/TimLanglois/Stereo-or-mono-video-annotation-workflows/blob/master/x_ExampleR_x1_generic.univariate.plotting_160927.R">x1.
+Generic plotting.</a>

-The script uses Data Wrangling grammar from the tidyr<sup>2</sup> and dplyr<sup>3</sup> packages and data piplines.
+The scripts uses Data Wrangling grammar from the tidyr<sup>2</sup> and dplyr<sup>3</sup> packages and data piplines.
 These packages shoulod be cited if you use the script.
 For more information on the grammar of tidyr and dplyr see the <a href="https://www.rstudio.com/wp-content/uploads/2015/02/data-wrangling-cheatsheet.pdf">Data Wrangling cheat sheet</a>.

 <HR>